Havana, Cuba. Incredible trip by the way! Link to the story at the bottom of the page.

 I'm not sure what got me, but here's the way it went down.

-We knew the water was not consumable in Cuba, we had also heard warnings about brushing your teeth with the water.
+We knew the water was not consumable in Cuba, and heard the warnings about brushing your teeth with the water.

-We stayed at a Casa Particular ( family home) in Cuba.
-Very welcoming, so maybe I just felt comfortable - at home, and there was no mention of the water by the family.
+We stayed at a Casa Particular (family home) in Cuba.
+Maybe I just felt comfortable - at home, and there was no mention of the water by the family.

 I work at home, so the sudden pregnancy "look" didn't matter AND I was able to use my own commode.